 SUNY Cortland Red Dragons

 The Red Dragons are making their 21st appearance in the post-season when they take on Union College in the first ever New York Bowl.
 Cortland finished the regular season with an overall record of 6-4 with a key win over Alfred University.
-That victory served as a tie-breaker to buying viagra now help get the team into the New York Bowl.
+That victory served as a tie-breaker to help get the team into the New York Bowl.
 This will be the third all-time meeting between these two teams, set to break a 1-1 split record between them.

 Postseason: vs Union College (New York Bowl) – Saturday 11/18, 12:00pm